This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 The ingredients for the cake are pretty straightforward.
 Here’s what you’ll need:

 - Gluten Free Flour – I use my favourite homemade gluten-free flour blend, which is a combination of tapioca flour, brown rice flour and potato starch, but you can use your own favourite store-bought all-purpose gluten free flour or homemade blend.
 If you use different gluten-free flours than I do, your results may not be exactly the same as mine, but it is a forgiving recipe so it should work well with most flour blends.

 - Xanthan Gum – This helps bind the cake together in place of gluten.
 You can read more about it in the gluten free flour post linked to above.
 If you use a store-bought gf flour blend that contains a gum ingredient, you can omit the xanthan gum from the recipe.

 - Baking Soda – I don’t think there’s anything I need to say about baking soda, right?
 It’s baking soda.

 - Butter – I usually just use regular salted butter in this recipe.
-If you only have or prefer to use unsalted butter, or if regular butter where you live is very salty, then you can use unsalted butter + add a pinch of salt.
+If you only have, or prefer to use, unsalted butter, then you can use unsalted butter + add a pinch of salt.